ohlidalp/LoveLetter/README.txt

 ________________________________________________________________________________

- Features and TODO list
+ Features and roadmap
  ======================

- LL is in very early development stage (I call it unmarked alpha), so there's not much of 'added value' to it at the moment.
+ LL is in very early development stage, so there's not much of 'added value' to it at the moment.
 Also, you may (probably will) encounter debugging messages and broken HTML output.
  However, it still does work!